 The series has been on indefinite hiatus since January 2010, and the website hosting it went down in early 2013.

 - Anti-Hero: Sue.
 "Heroism is difficult, dirty, and unrewarding."

-- Distressed Damsel: Played straight at first, and then quickly subverted once the gamer got back in charge of her player character.
+- Damsel in Distress: Played straight at first, and then quickly subverted once the gamer got back in charge of her player character.

 - Emo Teen: Emmy.
 Binding her own soul into a magic sword hasn't improved her any.

 - Fanservice: The Sixteen (naked) Virgins of Tythus, the Waterways God.

 - Fantastic Aesop: Elvish prejudice against humans is as bad as human prejudice against elves.